 - Add the egg yolks into the coconut cream and whisk until combined.

-- Add the coconut cream to the saucepan and return to a simmer, stirring gently but frequently.
+- Add the coconut milk to the saucepan and return to a simmer, stirring gently but frequently.

 - Add the salmon, mussels, crab sticks (or balls) to the soup.